Skip to content

 Is this a MoveZen policy or an industry standard?

-Industry standard — the vast majority of professionally managed communities follow this structure for mid-month move-ins.
+Industry standard.
+The vast majority of professionally managed communities follow this structure for mid-month move-ins.

 Does full payment guarantee the unit is reserved for me?